tale-toul/OCP4baremetalIPI/README.md

 ## Introduction

-This repository contains documentation and supporting files on how to deploy an Openshift 4 cluster using the IPI method in a **baremetal** cluster on libvirt/KVM virtual machines.
+This repository contains documentation and supporting files to deploy an Openshift 4 cluster using the IPI method in a **baremetal** cluster on libvirt/KVM virtual machines.

-The instruction given here are meant to deploy a test cluster and help understand the process of deploying a baremetal IPI Openshift 4 cluster at a reduced cost, compared to deploying the same cluster using real baremetal servers.
+The instruction given here are meant to deploy a test cluster and help understand the baremetal IPI installation method in Openshift 4.
+As an additional benefit using libvirt/KVM results in a reduced cost compared to deploying the same cluster using real baremetal servers.

 Even in the scenario depicted here, a powerfull physical server is required, given that it needs to host at least 6 VMs, each with its own requirements of memory, disk and CPU.
 In case such server is not available, instructions are also provided to use a metal instance in AWS.

 The documentation contains instructions on how to deploy the cluster with and without a provisioning network in the sections [Provisioning Network Based Architecture](#provisioning-network-based-architecture) and [Redfish based architecture](#redfish-based-architecture) respectively.

-A section on how to create the infrastructure, including the metal instance in AWS and the libvirt VMs, using terraform and ansible is provided in section [Creating the infrastructure with terraform and ansible](#creating-the-infrastructure-with-terraform-and-ansible)
+In addition to the manual instructions, automation support using terraform and ansible is provided to deploy the infrastructure components both for [provisioning network based clusters (VMBC)](#creating-the-infrastructure-with-terraform-and-ansible) and for [non provisioning network based clusters (Redfish)](#automatic-deployment-of-infrastructure-with-ansible-and-terraform)

 ## Reference documentation